-Natalie Grimmett is currently in her second year of completing a Bachelor of Arts/ Bachelor of Music, specialising in Theatre and Classical Voice Performance at Monash University (Centre for Theatre and Performing Arts/Sir Zelman Cowen School of Music (Monash University).
+Natalie Grimmett is currently in her third year of studying a double degree in Theatre Performance/Musical Theatre and Classical Voice Performance at Monash University (Centre for Theatre and Performing Arts/Sir Zelman Cowen School of Music).

-Natalie was initially introduced to the joys of Opera when she participated in the 2014 WotOpera Melbourne season – collaborating with fellow students at Nossal High School to write, compose and stage an Opera over the course of four days.
-From there she was able to participate in the 2015 project and Sydney camp, where playing roles such as ‘Crimson the Revolutionary Alliance Leader’ and ‘Annabelle the Evil Tapdancing Taxidermist’ taught her just how wild, whacky and creative the world of Opera could be.
+Natalie was initially introduced to the joys of Opera when she participated in the 2014 WotOpera Melbourne season – collaborating with fellow high school students to write, compose and stage an Opera over the course of four days and learning just how wild, whacky and creative the world of Opera could be.
 From there, she was introduced to OSA through participating in a workshop with the Scholars during the 2016 Regional Tour.

-Natalie is a current member of the Monash University Singers, and was a member of the Victorian Opera Youth Chorus Ensemble (VOYCE) from 2015-2017 and recently made her operatic debut with Melbourne Opera in their 2019 production of Der Fliegende Holländer.
-Natalie is also a keen member of the amateur theatre community, with highlights including playing Johanna in Sweeney Todd (Astral Theatre Company), the ‘Somewhere’ vocalist in West Side Story, The Phantom of the Opera and the world premiere production of James Millar and Pether Rutherford’s new Australian musical The Dressmaker.
+Outside of OSA, Natalie sings with the Monash University Singers, was a member of the Victorian Opera Youth Chorus Ensemble (VOYCE) from 2015-2017 and recently made her operatic debut with Melbourne Opera in their 2019 production of Der Fliegende Holländer.
+Natalie is also a keen member of the amateur theatre community, with performance highlights including Sweeney Todd, West Side Story, The Phantom of the Opera and the world premiere production of James Millar and Pether Rutherford’s new Australian musical The Dressmaker.

-When she is not singing, Natalie enjoys gardening with the Monash Permaculture club, volunteering at the student-run Wholefoods restaurant and posting weekly videos to her self-titled YouTube Channel.
-She is both thrilled and immensely grateful to have been given this opportunity to join Opera Scholars Australia for their 2018-19 season.
+When she is not singing, Natalie enjoys volunteering at the student-run Wholefoods restaurant, gardening with the Monash Permaculture club, and posting videos to her YouTube channel.
+She is thrilled to be returning for her second season with Opera Scholars Australia.